TC

 If you drive an electric vehicle, a plug-in hybrid, or a traditional hybrid, Indiana applies an annual alternative fuel surcharge to offset state road-use infrastructure costs.

-The Indiana BMV enforces dead-line parameters aggressively.
-If you delay your out-of-state vehicle registration transfer or pass your renewal window, you will face an immediate $15.00 administrative penalty for late registration.
-Furthermore, delaying an official title application or transaction beyond the state's processing window triggers an automatic $30.00 administrative penalty for late title.
+The Indiana BMV enforces registration parameters aggressively.
+If you delay your out-of-state vehicle registration transfer or pass your annual renewal window, you will face an immediate $15.00 administrative penalty for late registration.
+Furthermore, delaying an official title transaction beyond the state's entry window triggers an automatic $30.00 administrative penalty for late title.

 6. Sidestepping the 7% Indiana Sales Tax

-Indiana assesses a flat 7.0% state sales and use tax on vehicle title changes.
-However, as an out-of-state transfer relocating your personal vehicle, you are completely exempt from paying this tax as long as you can show that the vehicle was legally titled and registered in your previous home state.
+Indiana assesses a flat 7.0% state sales and use tax on vehicle purchases.
+However, as an out-of-state transfer relocating your personal vehicle, you are completely exempt from paying this tax as long as you can show that the vehicle was legally titled and registered in your previous home state in your name.

-Because calculating the 10-Class MSRP matrix and overlapping local county CVET metrics can be highly confusing, we recommend running your vehicle's specific metrics through our Indiana Vehicle Registration Fees Calculator to generate an exact out-the-door estimate before you head to your local branch.
+Because calculating the 17-Class MSRP matrix and overlapping local county surtax metrics can be highly confusing, we recommend running your vehicle's specific metrics through our Indiana Vehicle Registration Fees Calculator to generate an exact out-the-door estimate before you head to your local branch.